top of page

 1. Possessing the knowledge of how to write a story

-2. Telling the story in the simplest manner possible.
+2. Telling the story in the most straightforward manner possible.

 The problem is we make it more complex by trying to impress.
 Stop it!